JamesSkemp/words/content/post/final-fantasy-xii-loot-listing.md

 +++
-title = "Final Fantasy XII - Loot listing" summary = "Look no further for a guide to the number of loot need in Final Fantasy XII." draft = false comments = true date = "2007-01-07T17:09:00-06:00"
+title = "Final Fantasy XII - Loot listing" description = "Look no further for a guide to the number of loot need in Final Fantasy XII." draft = false comments = true date = "2007-01-07T17:09:00-06:00"